varnica-sharma/Restaurant-Recommender-System/README.md

 The following steps were taken to implement the restaurant recommender system:

-Data collection: A dataset of restaurant ratings was collected from a variety of online sources.
+*Data collection*: A dataset of restaurant ratings was collected from a variety of online sources.
 The dataset included the following information:
-Cuisines
+* Cuisines
-Restaurant ID
+* Restaurant ID
-Rating (1-5 stars)
+* Rating (1-5 stars)
-Data preparation: The dataset was cleaned and preprocessed to prepare it for use in the machine learning algorithm.
+*Data preparation*: The dataset was cleaned and preprocessed to prepare it for use in the machine learning algorithm.
 This included removing incomplete or invalid data, and converting the ratings to a numerical format.
-Model training: The collaborative filtering algorithm was trained on the preprocessed dataset.
+*Model training*: The collaborative filtering algorithm was trained on the preprocessed dataset.
 This involved training the algorithm to learn the relationships between users and restaurants.
-Model evaluation: The trained model was evaluated to assess its performance on a held-out test set.
+*Model evaluation*: The trained model was evaluated to assess its performance on a held-out test set.
 This helped to ensure that the model was able to generalize to new data.
-System deployment: The trained model was deployed to a web server so that users could access it and receive restaurant recommendations.
+*System deployment*: The trained model was deployed to a web server so that users could access it and receive restaurant recommendations.

 ### Project Contributions